robertbraeutigam/scan/README.md

 As a side-effect messages are also repeatable.
 Since a stream of two messages with the same content would also mean the same thing as one of those messages.

-### Backpressure
+### Network Backpressure

-Backpressure is the mechanism by which consumers of messages can tell producers to slow down producing messages in the event that they can't consume them fast enough, or if the network is saturated and can't handle more traffic.
+Network Backpressure is the mechanism by which consumers of messages can tell producers to slow down producing messages in the event that they can't consume them fast enough, or if the network is saturated and can't handle more traffic.

-In SCAN backpressure is done via the already built-in mechanisms of TCP.
-If a consumer is not ready to process another message it will not empty the TCP receive buffer, therefore eventually the buffer runs full, which will result in not acknowledging packets.
+If a consumer
+is not ready to process another message it will not empty the TCP receive buffer, therefore eventually the buffer runs full, which will result in not acknowledging packets.
 This will eventually result in the send buffer of the producer to fill up as well.